slynko/KataEdwyn/README.md

 =====================================

 - Feature #1:
-  - Coffee machine should be able to make an espresso
+  - Coffee machine should be able to make an espresso.
+  - A coffee with the correct ingredients is expected as a result of coffee machine work.